-'''

 Validity Constraint: Notation Declared

 The Name must match the declared name of a notation.

-'''

 The SystemLiteral is called the entity's system identifier.
-It is a URI, which may be used to retrieve the entity.
-Note that the hash mark (#) and fragment identifier frequently used with URIs are not, formally, part of the URI itself; an XML processor may signal an error if a fragment identifier is given as part of a system identifier.
+It is a URI reference (as defined in [IETF RFC 2396], updated by [IETF RFC 2732]), meant to be dereferenced to obtain input for the XML processor to construct the entity's replacement text.
+It is an error for a fragment identifier (beginning with a # character) to be part of a system identifier.
 Unless otherwise provided by information outside the scope of this specification (e.g. a special XML element type defined by a particular DTD, or a processing instruction defined by a particular application specification), relative URIs are relative to the location of the resource within which the entity declaration occurs.
 A URI might thus be relative to the document entity, to the entity containing the external DTD subset, or to some other external parameter entity.